Staying safe when travelling in London

 - Keep things like mobile phones, purses, wallets and MP3 players out of sight.

-- Take a little extra money in case you get stranded and need to take another bus, train or cab.
+- Ensure you have an oyster card or a contactless payment card and a little extra money in case you get stranded and need to take another bus, train or cab.

 - Check where the help points and passenger alarms are and use them if you feel threatened.